Battle of Kesternich: The First Battle for Kesternich

 The First Battle for Kesternich took place from 13 to 16 December 1944.
 This battle pitted the 2nd Battalion of the 309th Infantry Regiment and the 2nd Battalion of the 310th Infantry Regiment of the 78th Infantry Division against units from the 272.
 Volksgrenadier-Division, including elements of the 326.
 Volksgrenadier-Division.
-This attack was part of a greater attack by the First Army's V Corps in an effort to capture the Roer (Rur) River Dams that included the 78th Infantry Division as well as the 2nd Infantry Division to the south.
+This attack was part of a greater attack by the First Army's V Corps in an effort to capture the Roer River Dams that included the 78th Infantry Division as well as the 2nd Infantry Division to the south.
 The attack by the 78th Division interrupted Hitler's plans for the northern (right) shoulder of the Battle of the Bulge.
 While it may be questionable that the Germans had enough strength to push the attack west of Simmerath and Kesternich, plans were disrupted as the American attack hit the German lines on 13 December.
 As a result, the northern pivot-point of the German offensive was pushed from Simmerath to south of Monschau.

 The 78th Division's Mechanized Reconnaissance Troop and its 311th RCT (Regimental Combat Team) had been attached to the 8th Infantry Division just to the north.
 For the offensive operations against Kesternich, the 78th Division had the 309th and 310th RCTs, as well as the attached, combat-experienced, 709th Tank Battalion and 893rd Tank Destroyer Battalion.

 The 1st Battalion of the 309th RCT was to attack in the direction of Witzerath and Simmerath.
 The 3rd Battalion was to move on Bickerath and seize the ridge near Simmerath.
 The 2nd Battalion with its attached tanks was to capture Kesternich.
 The 2nd Battalion, 310th RCT, was to wait in the woods near Lammersdorf as a reserve.

 Since the key objective of Kesternich was considered a tougher assignment, the 2nd Battalion of the 310th was attached to the 309th, giving it four battalions.
 This left the 310th with two battalions for their blocking assignment at Rollesbroich.
 A storm the night before left 12 inches of snow on the ground.
 Temperatures were below freezing.
 A thick ground fog permeated the landscape making visibility difficult until mid-day.